tine20/docker/README.md

 1. clone this git and open it `git clone git@gitlab.metaways.net:tine20/docker.git tine20-docker` and `cd tine20-docker`
 2. install symfony/console dependencies `composer install`
+3. add `eval $(~/path/to//docker/console _completion --generate-hook)` to your shell's profile (e.g. ~/.bashrc or ~/.zshrc) to enable autocomplete
-3. link your tine20 source `ln -s /path/to/tine/repo tine20` or just wait for console to clone it for you
+4. link your tine20 source `ln -s /path/to/tine/repo tine20` or just wait for console to clone it for you
-4. link docservice source `ln -s /path/to/docservice/repo docservice` or just wait for pullup to clone it for you
+5. link docservice source `ln -s /path/to/docservice/repo docservice` or just wait for pullup to clone it for you
-5. login to the tine docker registry, with your gitlab credentials `docker login dockerregistry.metaways.net` ([gitlab docu, for MFA](https://docs.gitlab.com/ee/user/packages/container_registry/#authenticating-to-the-gitlab-container-registry))
+6. login to the tine docker registry, with your gitlab credentials `docker login dockerregistry.metaways.net` ([gitlab docu, for MFA](https://docs.gitlab.com/ee/user/packages/container_registry/#authenticating-to-the-gitlab-container-registry))
-6. checkout your branch and install tine20 dependencies `cd tine20/tine20 && composer install --ignore-platform-reqs` and `cd tine20/tine20/Tinebase/js && npm install`
+7. checkout your branch and install tine20 dependencies `cd tine20/tine20 && composer install --ignore-platform-reqs` and `cd tine20/tine20/Tinebase/js && npm install`
-7. install docservice dependencies, if pullup has cloned it you dont need to do anything `cd docservice && composer install --ignore-platform-reqs`
+8. install docservice dependencies, if pullup has cloned it you dont need to do anything `cd docservice && composer install --ignore-platform-reqs`

 ## start
-8. start tine20-docker setup `./console docker:up`, if you have not done install 2 or 3 answer y to clone repos
+9. start tine20-docker setup `./console docker:up`, if you have not done install 2 or 3 answer y to clone repos
-9. install tine `./console tine:install`
+10. install tine `./console tine:install`
-10. visit localhost:4000, login as tine20admin pw: tine20admin
+12. visit localhost:4000, login as tine20admin pw: tine20admin
-11. strg+c to stop
+13. strg+c to stop

 ## Man